The People Behind the B-52

 Air Crew Members

-Over the past fifty years, tens of thousands of pilots, navigators, EWOs, and gunners have pulled alert with or flown the World’s Greatest Warplane.
+Over the past sixty years, tens of thousands of pilots, navigators, EWOs, and gunners have pulled alert with or flown the World’s Greatest Warplane.
 Together their stories tell its raison d’etre, it’s reason for being.

 A few years ago it was said that the last B-52 crewmember had not yet been born.
 Today that may or may not be true, but it’s probably true that that last crewmember is still in grammar school.